nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

+For the main content, see `analyze-wsb`, either as a html file or as a ipynb notebook.

+`collect-wsb.ipynb` includes the code used to collect data.
+Currently, the data is not saved to this repo as it is rather large, although we're happy to try to share if there's interest.

+Below is the first markdown cell from `analyze-wsb`.

 # Can Online Platforms Benefit from Hosting Collective Action?
 Estimating the Amount of Reddit Activity Attributable to r/wallstreetbets in Jan 2021
 ## Nicholas Vincent and Hanlin Li, Northwestern University